 Dear Parents and Carers,

-I hope you all had a great holiday!
+Happy New Year!
+I hope you have all had a great return from your holidays.

-Please find important information about the term/school year ahead:
+Please find important information about the remainder of the term ahead:

 Home reading makes a real difference to children’s learning and progress.
 At this stage in their schooling, reading with your child for 20 minutes every day is the best thing you can do to help them.
 When you read with your child, please sign the journal or write a comment about how they got on with the book.
 We are encouraging children to select books independently and in order to do so we will change books once a week.
 Your child will bring home one level appropriate book and two bedtime books.
 Please feel free to read the bedtime book to your child.